BasilaThasni/Airbnb_Newyork_VisualizationReport_PowerBI/README.md

-# Airbnb New York 2019:
+# **AIRBNB DASHBOARD OF NEWYORK-2019**

-This project involves analyzing the Airbnb listings dataset for New York in 2019 using Power BI.
-The dataset includes information on neighborhoods, room types, prices, availability, reviews, and more.
-The goal is to uncover trends, patterns, and actionable insights for stakeholders.
+This repository contains a Power BI dashboard built to analyze the Airbnb New York City dataset for the year 2019.
+The dashboard provides insights into key metrics such as listing distribution, pricing trends, reviews, and host information across different neighborhoods and room types.
+This project is aimed at showcasing Airbnb trends in New York City, focusing on neighborhood group popularity, room type availability, and review patterns.

 ## Dataset Overview
 **The dataset contains the following key fields:**